-Let him know how proud you are of him and what he’s doing.
+Let him or her know how proud you are of them and what they are doing.
 Very few people are called upon to risk or give their lives in the course of their job, and that is what is required of members of the military.
-Even if his job is far from the front lines, that doesn’t make it any less dangerous.
+Even if their job is far from the front lines, that doesn’t make it any less dangerous.

 Soldiers are aware of that.
 They don’t need to be burdened with your fear or regret, but what they could use is a pat on the back.
 “You did a great job.
 We’re all so proud of you!” can do much to give your military man or woman a much needed boost.
 Remember, there’s no such thing as too much recognition and praise for anyone in this line of work.
 Appreciation is something he or she rightly deserves.

 The bonds between soldiers are forged in the furnace of war, and it can be inconceivable for a civilian to understand how hard it is on a soldier when a friend dies in battle.
 You don’t have to understand completely.
 Just be there for him if he needs to get it out of his system.

 Even if he doesn’t talk about it, that doesn’t mean he isn’t thinking of it.
 Let him know that no matter what happens, you’re ready to listen and be his sounding board.

 That’s the kind of love a soldier genuinely appreciates.
 It’s not easy to keep from transferring your own fears and anxieties to someone who is in the front lines, but the more you can do that, and instead be there to support him, the easier of a time he’ll have in the field.